Where does Penang Hokkien come from? (5 February, 2017)

 Based on the research I have carried out, I have formed a hypothesis that I am now sharing with you.
 I call this a hypothesis because it is based on evidence I have accumulated, but it is not complete enough for me to declare it as fact.
 Nonetheless, it provides the most reasonable explanation for the origin of Penang Hokkien.
 After reading this article, please also read Arrivals of the Chinese in the Malay peninsula.

 According to popular belief, the Hokkiens originated from seafarers who came to this part of the world to trade, from the 16th century and even earlier.
-Although Hokkien seafarers probably did visit this region, I believe they were not the ancestors of the Penang Chinese.
+Although Hokkien seafarers did visit this region, and did play an important part helping Hokkien gain a foothold in this region, I believe they were not the ancestors of the Penang Hokkien.

 Today the Penang Chinese speak a form of Hokkien that has many loan words borrowed from Malay.
 They have also adopted elements from local cuisine, dressing and beliefs, incorporating it into our own (which contemporarily is known as Baba Nyonya culture).